UNIS contact person: Arne Aalberg

 Upon completing the course, the students will have:

-• Knowledge on how to extract available scientific knowledge within the field, to produce an up-to date scientific review essay on the topic of Arctic Environmental Toxicology.
+- Knowledge on how to extract available scientific knowledge within the field, to produce an up-to date scientific review essay on a specific self-chosen topic within Arctic Environmental Toxicology.

 Upon completing the course, the students will be able to:

-• Interpret effects of anthropogenic pollutants on the organismal level (molecular, cellular and physiological) in key Arctic organisms, and in populations of Arctic organisms and in Arctic ecosystems.
+- Interpret effects of anthropogenic pollutants on the organismal level (molecular, cellular and physiological) in key Arctic organisms, including humans, and in populations of Arctic organisms and in Arctic ecosystems.

 Upon completing the course, the students will: